acdlite/flummox/docs/docs/index.md

 });
 ```

-Flummox also gives you the ability to serialize the initial state of your application on the server, send it down to the client as a string, and deserialize it before the initial render.
+Flummox also gives you the ability to serialize the initial state of your application on the server, send it down to the client as a string, and de-serialize it before the initial render.
 While not required for isomorphism, it helps make the initial page load snappy by reducing unnecessary AJAX requests to the server.

 React integration
 -----------------